JanHerca/urantiapedia/output/wikijs/article/FAQ/About_Personality.md

 > Personality is that cosmic endowment, that phase of universal reality, which can coexist with unlimited change and at the same time retain its identity in the very presence of all such changes, and forever afterward.
 [UB 130:4.6](/en/The_Urantia_Book/130#p4_6)

-> Personality is unique, absolutely unique: It is unique in time and space; it is unique in eternity and on Paradise; it is unique when bestowed--there are no duplicates; it is unique during every moment of existence; it is unique in relation to God--he is no respecter of persons, but neither does he add them together, for they are nonaddable--they are associable but nontotalable.
+> Personality is unique, absolutely unique: It is unique in time and space; it is unique in eternity and on Paradise; it is unique when bestowed—there are no duplicates; it is unique during every moment of existence; it is unique in relation to God—he is no respecter of persons, but neither does he add them together, for they are nonaddable—they are associable but nontotalable.
 [UB 112:0.12](/en/The_Urantia_Book/112#p0_12)

 > Personality is uniquely conscious of time, and this is something other than the time perception of mind or spirit.
 [UB 112:0.16](/en/The_Urantia_Book/112#p0_16)